RobEin/ANTLR4-parser-for-Python-3.12/README.md

       - dictionary comprehension
       - set comprehension
 - soft keywords changes:
-  - no embedded code (semantic predicate) in parser grammar for soft keywords
+  - no embedded code (semantic predicates) in parser grammar for soft keywords
   - no need for PythonParserBase class
   - no need for transformGrammar.py
   - BREAKING CHANGES: